bytebl33d/bytebl33d.github.io/writeups/hackthebox/machines/university.md

 That’s full local admin on `WS-3`.
 Now there are several ways to get the root flag.

 ### Method 1
-Ok so first move — dump any user Kerberos tickets from memory and pray we find one.
-Run Rubeus, dump all tickets, jackpot — Rose's TGT is just sitting there in memory like it’s on clearance.
+Ok so first move we dump any user Kerberos tickets from memory and pray we find one.
+Run Rubeus, dump all tickets, jackpot, Rose's TGT is just sitting there in memory like it’s on clearance.
 We grab that Base64 ticket, renew it, and inject it straight into our current session with `/ptt`.

 ```powershell
 PS C:\tmp> .\Rubeus.exe dump /nowrap